grafov/shift-shift/README.md

 If you often switch different keyboard layouts (it real use case for all who speak not only English) then dedicated keys more easy to type than key combos.
-Old Soviet computers for example have dedicated key RUS/LAT for switch between Latin and Cyrillic.
+Old Soviet computers for example had dedicated key RUS/LAT for switch between Latin and Cyrillic.
 Sadly in modern English-oriented keyboards there are no dedicated keys for switch layouts.